 2. Eat Enough Good Food

 But you don’t want to eat just anything!
 The nutrition that you get from whole fruits and vegetables is outstanding for preventing illness.
-Many vitamins, including vitamin C, are antioxidants and will protect cells—including those of your immune system—from damage by toxins in the environment.
+Many vitamins, including vitamin C, are antioxidants that will protect cells—including those of your immune system—from damage by toxins in the environment.

 Dark-colored produce (berries, kale, broccoli) tends to be higher in flavonoids, polyphenols and other antioxidants.
 Just make sure you eat a little saturated fat from butter or coconut oil with those veggies, so you can absorb all their nutrients.